Daily nutritional requirements for an adult service dog. How to properly feed service breed dogs? Feed class and energy value

 Puppies should be fed only good quality food, little by little, but often, freshly prepared each time.

-When the puppies reach the age of two months, they are fed six times a day, 150-200 g of feed, from two to four months - five times 300-400 g, from four to five months - four times 500-600 g, and from five to six months - four or three times 600-1000 g of feed in one feeding.
-Do not feed the puppies hot or cold food.
-The food should be lukewarm.
+When puppies reach two months of age, they are fed six times a day with 150-200 g of food, from two to four months - five times with 300-400 g, from four to five months - four times with 500-600 g, and from five to six months - four or three times 600-1000 g of food per feeding.
+Do not give puppies hot or cold food.
+The food should be slightly warm.

-The daily feeding ration should fully meet the needs of dogs for energy, proteins, carbohydrates, fats, minerals and vitamins, taking into account the breed, sex, age, physiological state, work performed, maintenance, etc. correspond to the nature and taste of the dog.
+The daily feeding ration must fully meet the dogs' needs for energy, proteins, carbohydrates, fats, minerals and vitamins, taking into account breed, gender, age, physiological condition, work performed, maintenance, etc. The rations are made up of products that correspond to the nature and taste of the dog.

-Separate feeds are included in the diet in such quantities, which would not be observed to have a harmful effect on the health of the animal.
-The dog should be given as much food in the diet as is required by the physiological norm.
-The total feed requirement of dogs for diets of different consistencies is not the same.
+Certain feeds are included in the diet in such quantities that there would be no harmful effect on the health of the animal.
+The dog should be given as much food in its diet as is physiologically required.
+The need for dogs in the total amount of food when fed rations of different consistencies is not the same.

-A dog, when fed with a dry diet with a moisture content of 8-10 percent, requires 15-40 g, when fed with a wet diet with a content of 70-75 percent of water - 30-60 g per 1 kg of body weight.
-The daily amount of food depends on the age, size, functional activity of the dog, as well as on the nutritional value, taste and physical properties of the food included in the diet.
+A dog when fed a dry diet with a moisture content of 8-10 percent requires 15-40g, when fed a wet diet containing 70-75 percent water - 30-60g per 1 kg of body weight.
+The daily amount of feed depends on age, size, functional activity dogs, as well as on nutritional, taste and physical properties feed products included in the diet.

-Practice has established the following average feed rates per day for a service dog with a body weight of 25-30 kg, with an average workload and keeping in an unheated room: meat - 400g, cereals - 400g, vegetables and herbs - 300g, bread - 200g, fat animal - 20g, table salt - 15g.
+Practice has established the following average rates of feeding food per day in relation to a service dog with a body weight of 25-30 kg, with an average workload and keeping in an unheated room: meat - 400g, cereal - 400g, vegetables and herbs - 300g, bread - 200g, fat animal - 20g, table salt - 15g.

-When selecting food for a dog in the diet, you can use the following substitution scale: 1 g of meat is replaced by 0.75 g of the heart, 1.5 g of lungs, 1.5 g of offal, 2 g of intestines, 0.5 g of meat and bone or fish meal, 0.75 g of dry fish, 1, 5g whole milk, 0.75 fat cottage cheese, 3g skim milk, 1.5g lean cottage cheese; 1g of oatmeal is replaced by 1.5g of bread, 3g of potatoes, 1g of rye crackers.
+When selecting food for a dog's diet, you can use the following scale of replaceability: 1 g of meat is replaced by 0.75 g of heart, 1.5 g of lungs, 1.5 g of tripe, 2 g of intestines, 0.5 g of meat and bone or fish meal, 0.75 g of dry fish, 1.
+5g whole milk, 0.75 fat cottage cheese, 3g skim milk, 1.5g lean cottage cheese; 1g of oatmeal is replaced by 1.5g of bread, 3g of potatoes, 1g of rye crackers.

-Feeding is considered correct if, with the given diet, adult dogs do not change their weight and fatness, and they do not show signs of impaired appetite, reproductive ability and health.
-One of the basic rules of feeding is adherence to the diet of dogs (time and number of feedings per day, distribution of food throughout the day, etc.).
+Feeding is considered correct if, with a given diet, adult dogs do not change their weight and fatness, and they do not show signs of disturbances in appetite, reproductive ability and health.
+One of the basic rules of feeding is compliance with the dog’s diet (time and number of feedings per day, distribution of food throughout the day, etc.).

-The correct regimen ensures a high digestibility of feed and absorption of nutrients in the diet and a good condition of the dog.
-Dogs should be fed at a strictly defined time, which is necessary for the formation of a conditioned reflex for a while.
-During the resting period, adult dogs should be fed at least 2-3 times a day, during the breeding period (mating, breeding, lactation of bitches) - 3-4 times.
+The correct regimen ensures high digestibility of food and absorption of nutrients from the diet and good condition of the dog.
+Dogs should be fed at strictly defined times, which is necessary for the formation of a conditioned reflex for time.
+Adult dogs should be fed at least 2-3 times a day during the resting period, and 3-4 times during the breeding season (mating, whelping, lactation of bitches).
 Puppies should receive food at least 6 times, young animals - 4-5 times a day at regular intervals.

-Service dogs (adults) are fed twice a day, in the morning and in the evening, 1-2 hours before their work and one hour after its end, depending on the work schedule, with an equal distribution of feed.
-The transition from one feed (diet) to another should be gradual, moderate, calculated to enable the bitch's body to bounce back.
+Service dogs (adults) are fed twice a day, morning and evening, 1-2 hours before their work and an hour after it ends, depending on the work schedule with an equal distribution of food.
+The transition from one food (diet) to another should be gradual, moderate, designed to allow the bitch’s body to return to normal.

-During this time, the food should be easily digestible and should be given in small portions 5-6 times a day.
-The best food during this period is meat broth, thin meat soup with rice, semolina or crushed oatmeal.
-You can also give a little white bread soaked in a lot of milk.
+At this time, the food should be easily digestible and should be given in small portions 5-6 times a day.
+The best food during this period is meat broth, liquid meat soup with rice, semolina or crushed oatmeal.
+You can also give a little white bread soaked in a large amount of milk.
 The daily nutrient requirements for lactating bitches are shown in Tables 1 and 2.

 Energy, kJ